lematrixai/lematrixai/README.md

 I am a Data Scientist and software engineer from Tanazania.
 I love working with data and firmly believe in AI's power to enhance people's lives.

 So...
-I want to share my passion with others and guide them into this vast field through writing and teaching.
+I want to share my passion for coding and provide valuable educational resources to help others succeed in the tech field.

 ## **My Portfolio** 📊